n1toxyz/NewTools-Finder/README.md

 ## TODO

+ The tool is already usable, but does not implement all kinds of searches of the old Finder tool yet.

 - [ ] Implement missing searches as subclasses of StFinderSearch, e.g. `StFinderExampleSearch`
 - [ ] Implement tests!!!
 Right now there are none...
 - [ ] Improve GUI.
 Ideas welcome!